zakarm/ft_transcendence/README.md

 # ft_transcendence ⏳

-- You can play matches and tournaments of Ping Pong, and chat live with you friends!
+- Play Ping Pong matches and tournaments, and chat live with your friends!

 ## Index